At-Home Gym Built to Fit You

 Some athletes find that trying to improve upon the weak points in their fitness regimen leads them to brand new fitness challenges and goals they want to accomplish, and thus completely different gym needs.

 1. Understand and Meet Your Basic Fitness Needs

 Not every athlete is the same, and almost every athlete has needs that differ from everyone else, but the most very basic fitness needs are the same for everyone.
 You can feel financially safe purchasing the following items without feeling unsure or guilty about buying them.

 These items serve to improve 99 percent of athletes out there, and it’s smart to buy these items in advance before you decide what additional home gym items fit you best as an individual.

 Dumbbells are another fitness item that’s in nearly every gym.
-A plate loaded dumbbell rack and weights allows you to increase, decrease, or stay the same with your lifting regimen once you’ve found the perfect weight for you.
+A plate-loaded dumbbell rack and weights allow you to increase, decrease, or stay the same with your lifting regimen once you’ve found the perfect weight for you.

 And beginner fitness enthusiasts should be careful, as muscle tends to stay on your frame for a long time once you’ve built it.

 You frequently see power racks in a gym setting because they’re such a versatile piece of equipment.
 You can perform nearly any free weight exercise with a power rack, and that alone can revolutionize your fitness.

 Without one, you’re missing out on one of the best pieces of equipment a home gym can contain.

 A proper power rack will include a pull-up bar, dip bars, and adjustable spotter arms/hooks that are adjustable.
 The power rack is especially good for multi-joint lifts that require a “spotter”.